MediaComem/comem-archioweb/subjects/rest/README.md

-`405 Method Not Allowed`     | You can't make a `GET/POST/...` on this resource `406 Not Acceptable`         | I can't answer in the format you asked for in the `Accept` header `409 Conflict`               | Your request is not consistent with the resource's state `410 Gone`                   | The resource was here but no longer is `412 Precondition Failed`    | I am denying your [conditional request][http-conditional-requests] `415 Unsupported Media Type` | You are sending me XML/JSON/... but the resource cannot be represented in that format `418 I'm a teapot`           | [I don't make coffee][http-teapot]
+`405 Method Not Allowed`     | You can't make a `GET/POST/...` on this resource `406 Not Acceptable`         | I can't answer in the format you asked for in the `Accept` header `409 Conflict`               | Your request is not consistent with the resource's state `412 Precondition Failed`    | I am denying your [conditional request][http-conditional-requests] `415 Unsupported Media Type` | You are sending me XML/JSON/... but the resource cannot be represented in that format `418 I'm a teapot`           | [I don't make coffee][http-teapot]